xiangz-108/be434-spring-2023/docs/setup2_github.md

 * Go to [GitHub](http://github.com)
 * Create a (free) user account

-## Copy the course repository to your own GitHub account.
+## Copy the course repository to your own GitHub account

 Next, go to the [course repository](https://github.com/bhurwitz33/be434-spring-2023) and click the "Fork" button so as to make a copy of the code into your own Github account.

 * Go to [the course repo](https://github.com/bhurwitz33/be434-spring-2023)
 * Click the "Fork" button (upper-right)